-The Pixel 3 was our favorite Android smartphone to come out last year, thanks to its clever software, class-leading camera and understated design.
-That has us plenty excited to find out what Google is planning for the Pixel 4 later this year.
+The Google Pixel 3 was our favorite Android smartphone to come out last year, thanks to its clever software, class-leading camera and understated design.
+That has us plenty excited to find out what Google is planning for the Pixel 4, especially now that we know when we're going to clap eyes on Google's next smartphone.

-Fortunately, the rumor mill is finally starting to churn in earnest now.
-Over the past month, we've been treated to rumblings about a complex front-facing camera array that will be used for iPhone-style depth-aware facial identification, as well as reports that the Pixel 4 will utilize an advanced radar sensor to read hand gestures in the air with incredible precision.
-Perhaps most shocking of all, Google event went ahead and published an official photo of the back of the phone months ahead of launch.
+The Pixel 4 will introduce a complex front-facing camera array that will be used for iPhone-style depth-aware facial identification, as well as an advanced radar sensor to read hand gestures in the air with incredible precision.
+We're also expecting multiple cameras on the back of the phone — a first for Google.

 Mere days after a revealing render of the Pixel 4 emerged, which included a prominent, rectangular camera bump on the back (much like the one the iPhone XS successor has been rumored to have), Google went out and confirmed the design on its Made by Google Twitter page.

-A series of mockups, courtesy of leaker Steve Hemmerstoffer (who goes by the moniker @OnLeaks) and Indian tech blog PriceBaba, may offer some clues as to what the front of the Pixel 4 XL will look like.
+Meanwhile, a series of mockups, courtesy of leaker Steve Hemmerstoffer (who goes by the moniker @OnLeaks) and Indian tech blog PriceBaba, may offer some clues as to what the entirety of the Pixel 4 XL looks like.
 The two parties teamed up on renders in the spring that ended up being bang-on accurate concerning the back of the regular Pixel 4, so there's reason to believe their latest mockups are legitimate.

-In these images, we can see the larger of the Pixel 4 variants may ditch the third generation's oversized notch, instead opting for a top bezel to house the dual front-facing cameras, the earpiece and potentially an extra sensor to the right of those lenses, potentially for Project Soli gesture recognition.
+In these images, we can see the larger of the Pixel 4 variants may ditch the third generation's oversized notch, instead opting for the same top bezel as the smaller model to house the front-facing camera, earpiece and wealth of extra sensors necessary to enable mid-air gesture recognition.
 The bottom front-firing speaker seems strangely absent, indicating Google may have repositioned it to the bottom edge, similar to the iPhone XS' stereo implementation.

 If you'd like to get a sense of what the Pixel 4 looks like in everyday use, 9to5 Google posted pictures of what it thinks is Google's upcoming phone out in the wild.
 It certainly resembles the design we've seen so far, along with the fabric case that Google has released alongside previous Pixels.